-He’s been my caregiver for a few years, prior to my fiancé coming into the scene.
+He’s been my caregiver for a few years.
 My dad is my hero.
-He’s a tough guy construction worker.
+He’s a tough guy, a construction project manager.
 He’s smart, funny, and a heart of gold.
 He’s always believed in me.
 My dad has been absolutely amazing through all this.
 He’s missed countless days of work to take me to countless doctors appointments, surgeries, and just to help me through the day.
 My dad’s unfailing strength has been a blessing.
 He’s been there to lend me legs, to help me eat, to just listen as a I cry from it all, or from the pain.
-He’s seen the absolutely worst of this disease, and the days i’m semi ok.
+He’s seen the absolutely worst of this disease, and the days I’m semi ok.
 So, I wanted to know how he’s handled all this, how he’s felt.

 Prepare the tissues.
 Without further ado, He’s what he had to say: